ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 * Helm chart description: [codecentric Keycloak Helm chart](https://artifacthub.io/packages/helm/codecentric/keycloak)
 * Helm Chart used for the deployment: `codecentric/keycloak`

-__For information:__
+> [!primary]
+>
-A `PersistentVolume` will be created to host all PostgreSQL data.
+> A `PersistentVolume` will be created to host all PostgreSQL data.
+>
-This `PersistentVolume` will be provided through the Cinder storage class which is the default storage class used by Managed Kubernetes Service at OVHcloud *(this volume will be billed)*.
+> This `PersistentVolume` will be provided through the Cinder storage class which is the default storage class used by Managed Kubernetes Service at OVHcloud *(this volume will be billed)*.
+>
-For more information, please refer to the following documentation: [Setting-up a Persistent Volume OVHcloud Managed Kubernetes](https://docs.ovh.com/ie/en/kubernetes/setting-up-a-persistent-volume/#persistent-volumes-pv-and-persistent-volume-claims-pvc)
+> For more information, please refer to the following documentation: [Setting-up a Persistent Volume OVHcloud Managed Kubernetes](https://docs.ovh.com/au/en/kubernetes/setting-up-a-persistent-volume/#persistent-volumes-pv-and-persistent-volume-claims-pvc)

 ### Keycloak installation